pratt-lis637-spring2018/Lab3-DOM-Events/README.md

 Create the file `madlibs.html` and give your new web page a header.
 Then:
 * Create a `<form>` containing four `<input>` elements for the user to enter four missing words: for example, a noun for a name, a noun for an object, an adjective, and an adverb.
 You should only have one input for each of these words.
 * It'll be useful to show a default value in all input elements to simplify your testing of the page.
 * The form should also have a `<button>` element with an ID so that you can attach the event handler to it.
-It should also have the attribute `type="button"`.
 * There should also be a `<div>` element with an ID where the story will appear.